itsDigvijaysing/SF_Security_Issue_Fixer/README.md

 # Salesforce Security Issues Fixer

-The Salesforce Security Fixer project aims to enhance the security posture of Salesforce apex code by providing automated tools to fix common security issues and vulnerabilities.
-This project focuses on addressing various aspects of security, including SOQL query analysis, field-level security, CRUD level security, sharing settings, and debug statement cleanup.
+The Salesforce Security Fixer project enhances Salesforce Apex code security by automating the resolution of common vulnerabilities.
+Utilizing a Flask server for backend processing and a React frontend for user interaction, the tool addresses critical security aspects such as SOQL query analysis, field-level security (FLS), CRUD level security, sharing settings, and debug statement cleanup.
+It modifies SOQL queries and DML operations to comply with best practices, configures class sharing settings, and comments out debug statements to protect sensitive information, providing a comprehensive solution for securing Salesforce code.

 ## Functionality